rdroro/account-manager/README.md

 This application is under development, Do not use this version except to take a look at code !
 This is crap

 @Todo
+- find a best practice to manager asynchrononous issue (see model.Account.userIsOwner)
 - feature: Add user and default user
 - documentation: Write user guide
 - unit and fonctionnal test